Home > Digital technologies > Cybersecurity > Pentester, an ethical hacker who protects your business

 Share this page :

-What if one of the best ways to test a company's security posture was to think like a hacker?
-This is precisely what the pentester or ethical hacker does.
-What does this job actually consist of?
-Elements of response with one of them, Julien Valiente.
+What if one of the best ways to test a company's level of security was to think like a hacker?
+That's exactly what the pentester or ethical hacker.
+What does this job actually involve?
+Find out from one of them, Julien Valiente.

 Illustration of pentester job article